michel4j/uso/docs/source/staff_guide/facilities.rst

 resulting from approved submissions and projects from previous cycles that submitted renewal requests.
 The list shows the project name, number of shifts requested, the aggregate review score, the number of shifts used during previous cycles, and the number of awarded shifts.
 Icons may be displayed next to the project name to indicate aspects of the project that may be of interest during allocation.
-For example, a Star :icon:`bi bi-star;1.25em` is shown indicate new projects.
-Projects from new Principal Investigators (PIs) are indicated with a Person icon :icon:`bi bi-person-plus;1.25em`,   and multi-beamline projects are indicated with a stacked card icon :icon:`bi bi-collection;1.25em`.
+For example, a Star :icon:`bi bi-star` is shown indicate new projects.
+Projects from new Principal Investigators (PIs) are indicated with a Person icon :icon:`bi bi-person-plus`,   and multi-beamline projects are indicated with a stacked card icon :icon:`bi bi-collection`.

 The projects are sorted by the review score and the table rows are color-coded based on the likelihood of allocation.
 A green background indicates projects that can have all requested shifts allocated based on the number of shifts